 What is the difference between Solar and Nuclear EMP?

 A nuclear EMP is a more energetic and has a shorter burst.
 A solar flare EMP may also be referred to as a Coronal Mass Ejection (CME) or a geomagnetic storm.
 Solar flares vary widely in intensity from simply causing bright “northern lights” to potentially destroying some or all of the power grid.
 Smaller EMPs may cause power grid blackouts.
 Solar flares can last much longer than nuclear EMPs.

 Nuclear EMP Summary (High Altitude EMP)

 With the proliferation of nuclear weapons, the likelihood of a nuclear EMP increases.
 A nuclear EMP requires a nuclear weapon delivered by a rocket, high flying aircraft or ICBM.
-The nuke is detonated high in the air.
-Worst case, the nuke is detonated in the upper atmosphere, approx 20 miles up.
-A large nuclear EMP like this would be very serious.
-A nation state or rogue state is the most likely cause of an atmospheric EMP.
+The nuke is detonated high in the air (referred to as an “air burst” or atmospheric burst) to create the EMP.

 How long would it take to recover from Nuclear EMP?

 The time to recover from an nuclear EMP could be hours, days, weeks, months or years.
 Recovery would vary depending on the scope, location, size and type of explosion, and altitude of the EMP attack.
 The scope of damage to the electrical grid and technology infrastructure nationally would be a big factor in recovery time.
 If the blast was small enough or far enough away, vehicles may be disabled temporarily but might be able to be restarted.
 There is no clear, easy way to predict impact, duration and scope of an EMP.